saiabhi26/calendly-style-platform/ROADMAP.md

 ---

-## Stage 3 — UI polish 🎨
+## Stage 3 — UI (keep it simple) 🎨

+Frontend is intentionally minimal — clean and legible, nothing fancy.
+This is a backend-focused project; effort goes into the API, architecture, and deployment.
-- [ ] Nicer styling on the owner dashboard and booking page (once live and CI-protected).
+- [ ] Light styling pass on the dashboard and booking page for readability (no heavy redesign).

 ---

 ## Stage 4 — Later feature phases

+- [ ] **Per-service availability** — availability is currently org-level (all services share the org's weekly hours).
+Move it to per-service so each service has its own schedule.
+Change: add `service_id` to `availability_rules` + migration + update slot generation, the available-days endpoint, and the dashboard panel.
 - [ ] **Phase 7** — Async confirmation email (Celery + Redis via **Upstash** + Resend).
 Adds a background-worker service on Render.
 - [ ] **Phase 8** — Payments (Razorpay): create order on booking, verify webhook signature.
 - [ ] **Phase 9** — Google Calendar / Meet (OAuth2, create event + Meet link in a worker).